Greerton captain Shane Wineti. PHOTO/FILE

 Otumoetai Cadets proved the most consistent team in last year's Baywide competitions and were rewarded with the presentation of the Hart Family Trophy Champion of Champions prize at BOPCA prizegiving.

-Cadets won the T20 competition, were runners-up in the Baywide Cup and finished third in the Williams Cup.
+Cadets won the T20 competition, were runners-up in the Baywide Cup and finished in the Williams Cup.
 While the T20 competition won't be played this season, the Tauranga Domain-based side will be a real force to be reckoned with throughout the season.

 While Tauranga Boys' College have won the Williams Cup and the T20 competition in the last decade, their greatest contribution to Bay of Plenty Cricket is the school pathway, that had produced recent Black Caps in Kane Williamson and Daniel Flynn.